 Sweat bees are among the best bees when it comes to buzz pollination.
 They are one of the smallest buzz pollinators and are beneficial in pollinating small flowers that larger bees most often overlook.

-During the buzz pollination process, these bees land on the tiny flowers and hold on to that top part of the stamen where pollen is found, called the anther.
+These bees visit tiny flowers and hold on to that top part of the stamen where pollen is found, called the anther.
 The bees then start vibrating their muscles on the wings, causing pollen to be scattered around.
 Released and scattered pollens land on other flowers, causing cross-pollination.

 These bees are important pollinators in our gardens and our ecosystem.

-With the help of these bees, farmers and backyard gardeners are able to gather more fruits and a larger harvest.
-Around 30% of crops in the United States rely on our industrious six-legged friends for pollination.
+With the help of different species of bees, farmers and backyard gardeners are able to gather more fruits and a larger harvest.
+Around 30% of crops in the United States rely on our industrious six-legged friends as pollinators.

-Halictid Bees are seemed to be made for this purpose.
+Sweat Bees seem to be made for this purpose.
 They are excellent at this job.

-Sweat bees tend to favor wildflowers, fruits, and vegetables when it comes to flower pollination.
+Sweat bees tend to favor wildflowers, fruits, and vegetables.
 However, a variety of other crops also rely on these bees to pollinate them for a better harvest.

 Some flowers are so tiny that larger bees would pass by them.
 These disregarded flowers are the type that a Sweat Bee would pollinate as no other bees could pollinate them.